minad/consult/README.md

   (consult-preview-mode))

 ;; Enable Consult-Selectrum integration.
-;; This should be installed if Selectrum is used.
+;; This package should be installed if Selectrum is used.
 (use-package consult-selectrum
   :demand t)

-;; Install the consult-flycheck command.
+;; Optionally add the consult-flycheck command.
 (use-package consult-flycheck
   :bind (:map flycheck-command-map
          ("!" . consult-flycheck)))